 68 Recruitment and use of children by armed forces and groups refers to "any person below 18 years of age who is [...] recruited or used by an armed force or armed group in any capacity, including but not limited to children, boys and girls, used as fighters, cooks, porters, spies or for sexual purposes."
-See Paris Principles and Guidelines on Children Associated with Armed Forces or Armed Groups, accessible at:
+See Paris Principles and Guidelines on Children Associated with Armed Forces or Armed Groups, accessible at: https://childrenandarmedconflict.un.org/publications/ParisPrinciples_EN.pdf.

 69 For more information, see UNAMA 2016 Mid-Year Report on Protection of Civilians in Armed Conflict, p.
-20.
+20 of beating and sentenced him to one year of imprisonment.71 Three soldiers were released due to a lack of evidence.
+None of the perpetrators was charged with sexual abuse or exploitation of the boy.